FeesDET Fully Subsidised

 Evolve supports new principals to thrive as school leaders by building on strategic, people and technical capabilities, creating strong support networks and building behaviours that sustain health and wellbeing practices.

-‘I've gained a wealth of information from [the program] and have found this learning incredibly valuable.
+‘I've gained a wealth of information and have found this learning incredibly valuable.
 The learning provided a takeaway from each session that could be put to use in school immediately.’

 Principalship is highly complex and exercised in a variety of contexts.
 Evolve has a strong focus on personalising and contextualising your learning to enhance your expertise and experience.